aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 8=snow_and_ice), for each ESA Copernicus Sentinel-2 image with identified cloudiness ≤35, allowing for filtering and various aggregations [@DynWorld].

-DW input information - raster layer for each season in each year - prepared on the Google Earth Engine platform [@GEEpaper] using a [replication script](https://code.earthengine.google.com/0f9fd61ee41af11d218ce8692abebe9b).
+DW input information - raster layer for each season in each year - was prepared on the Google Earth Engine platform [@GEEpaper] using a [replication script](https://code.earthengine.google.com/0f9fd61ee41af11d218ce8692abebe9b).
 To use this script, you need a [GEE account and project](https://console.cloud.google.com/earth-engine/welcome)